skip to main content

 Data effective as of post date.
 Offers and availability may vary by location and are subject to change.

 Which Mediacom internet package is best?
 Well, that’ll depend on the person buying it.
-Mediacom has three main internet plans priced from $34.99–$54.99/mo..
+Mediacom has two main internet plans priced from $50.00–$65.00/mo..

-You can do a lot of internet-ing—including HD gaming and streaming—with Mediacom’s Prime Internet 300 plan, which gives you download speeds up to 300 Mbps with a 1,500 GB monthly data cap.
-The internet speed on Mediacom’s midrange package is best for singles, couples, and smaller families with young children.
+You can do a solid amount of internet-ing—including HD gaming and streaming—with Mediacom’s Internet 300 plan, which gives you download speeds up to 300 Mbps.
+The internet speed on Mediacom’s lowest package is best for singles, couples, and smaller families.

-For digital adventurers who live for 4K gaming and streaming and share a home with like-minded relatives or roommates, we suggest the 1 Gig plan and its 1,000 Mbps maximum download speed.
-Although the plan doesn’t come with unlimited internet data, you’ll still have a whopping 3,000 GB data cap.
+For digital adventurers who live for 4K gaming and streaming and share a home with like-minded relatives or roommates, I suggest the Internet 1 Gig plan and its 1,000 Mbps maximum download speeds and unlimited data.
+(I have a 1 Gig internet plan in a household with two people, and tbh, I can’t ever imagine downgrading to a lower plan now.)

 Mediacom internet and TV packages don’t offer great options for those looking to bundle

-Mediacom’s internet bundle options require a little bit of legwork to explain.
+Mediacom’s internet bundle options require a little bit of legwork to explain, but I’ll give it a shot.
 For context, if you want a Mediacom TV plan, you must also have a Mediacom internet plan—no à la carte TV plans here.

 To start, Mediacom offers three product families with varying features: